-- Has been in lawful, full-time status for one full academic year
+- Have been in lawful, full-time status for one full academic year

-- Is taking a job that is directly related to his/her field of study
+- Have been offered a position that is directly related to their major field of study

 - Meets one of the following requirements:

-- Is enrolled in an internship class for credit as part of his/her degree program
+- Is enrolled in an internship course or tutorial for credit

-- Is required to participate in an internship as part of degree requirements
+- Is required to participate in an internship (not for credit)

 - Is required to participate in a specific internship to complete the dissertation